AlliBalliBaba/MazeGenerator-and-Pathfinder/README.md

 inefficient, but it most often gives the shortest path, since most cells are explored.

 ## A* Pathfinder
-The A* pathfinder stores all adjacent nodes and explores the nodes with the lowest f-value first.
+The A* algorithm stores all adjacent nodes to the current path in a sorted list.
+The nodes with the lowest f-value are explored first.
 The f-value is simply the sum of the path from the start to the node and the direct distance to the goal.

 ## Maze Router Pathfinder
 The Maze Router most resembles an actual person trying to traverse the maze.
 At every intersection choose the path